anilzeybek/anilzeybek.github.io/_posts/2023-09-11-intuitive-harris.md

 ```
 ![png](/assets/intuitive-harris_13_1.png)

 Yes!
 We successfully get the corners of the image.
-Now if we look at the data inside `corners` matrix, you will notice that
+Now if we look at the data inside the `corners` matrix, you will notice that
 corners have extremely large values and other parts have smaller values.
 Let's threshold it: